 Top 5 Softball Cleats

-Below are 5 terrific options for softball cleats this season:
+Below are 5 terrific options for softball cleats in 2018 season:

 A very nice multi-purpose pair of softball cleats, the Mizuno Erupt features synthetic fabric construction with a synthetic sole as well.
 Obviously by the name you can tell that it has 9 spikes which are all made of rubber construction.
 These work especially great on grass fields as well as infields with soft dirt.

 - Groundgrip stud design in Mizuno’s popular 9-spike pattern give improved traction and grip on most surfaces.

 - ProFlex technology to give added comfort for the wearer.

 - Midsole piece is full-length to help avoid injuries.